The estate is located in Saint-Emilion

-in the same area (Bordeaux).
-Five today closely spaced goods with the name part Corbin once belonged to a related property, whose origin goes back to the 15th century.
-Legend has it that the area adjoining Pomerol once belonged to the Prince of Wales and Edward von Woodstock (1330-1376) referred to as the "Black Prince".
-The owner is the seventh generation of the Despagne family, whose history dates back to the 17th century.
-The farm is classified as "Grand Cru Classé", which was last confirmed in 2012.
+in the area of the same name (Bordeaux).
+Five of today's closely spaced estates with the Corbin part of the name once belonged to one property that dates back to the 15th century.
+According to legend, the area adjacent to Pomerol once belonged to the Prince of Wales and Edward von Woodstock (1330-1376), known as the "Black Prince".
+The Despagne family is owned by the seventh generation, whose winegrowing history dates back to the 17th century.
+The establishment is classified as a "Grand Cru Classé", which was last confirmed in 2012.
 The vineyards cover 24 hectares of vines with Merlot (75%), Cabernet Franc (23%), Cabernet Sauvignon (1%) and Malbec (1%).
-The long-lived red wine matures for 18 months in some new oak barrels.
+The long-lived red wine is aged for 18 months in partly new barriques.
 The second wine is called "Petit Corbin-Despagne".